Calendar of Events News and Announcements

 What if it’s my roommates dog that’s barking?

-Along with the animal owner, if you are home with the animal at the time, have let the dog out off leash or allow its barking you can be issued the citation since it’s in your control at the time.
+Along with the animal owner, if you are home with, and in control of, the animal at the time and allow it to continuously bark, you can be issued the citation.

 Will I get in trouble for putting my neighbor’s dog waste back on their property?

-Purposely putting animal waste on a neighboring property can result in Criminal Mischief 3 charges.
-Talk with the neighbor, change the landscaping, fence off the area or utilize the Dispute Resolution Center.
+Purposely putting animal waste on a neighboring property can result in criminal charges.
+Talk with the neighbor, change the landscaping, fence off the area or utilize the Center for Mediation and Dialogue, offering services to Tualatin residents, or the Clackamas County Dispute Resolution Center.

 How do I keep animals off my property?

 There are creative landscaping changes that can deter animals from entering your yard.
-Sometimes a small hedge, retaining wall, fence or barbed plants can deter animals from entering the yard.
-This also gives animal owners the subliminal reminder that it is private property and not to allow their animal in the area.
+Sometimes a small hedge, retaining wall, fence or barbed plants can be used as a deterrent.
+This also gives animal owners a subtle reminder that the area is private property and to avoid allowing their animal access.

 What are the fines for violations?